urme-b/PulseShift/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the project maintainer at urme.emma@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported privately to the project maintainer ([@urme-b](https://github.com/urme-b)) on GitHub.
 All complaints will be reviewed and investigated promptly and fairly.
 Community leaders are obligated to respect the privacy and security of the reporter.

 ## Attribution